 The monument was erected in honor of Juan Rodríguez Cabrillo, who in 1542 became the first European to land on the west coast of North America.

-But unfortunately it was closed, and we were denied entry because of the Government shut down.
+But unfortunately, it was closed, and we were denied entry due to the Government shut down.

 The street to the monument passes White Road, which is the home of Fort Rosecrans National Cemetery.

 This is where military personnel, veterans, and loved ones are buried.
 The cemetery stretches for miles and miles, and we couldn’t even estimate how many graves there must be.

 If you would like to read more about it, you can do so here: https://www.cem.va.gov/cems/nchp/ftrosecrans.asp.